TapNPass User Manual

 - IoTize Studio reference manual details how to download IoTize Studio configuration software

-- The free apps (Tap Mananger, IoTize Terminal) can be found in Google Play Store
+- The free apps (Tap Mananger, IoTize Toolbox) can be found in Google Play Store

-- Note that the preconfigured app attached to your TapNPass, generally IoTize Terminal, is automatically accessed when you "tap" your TapNPass with your mobile device
+- The TapNPass preconfigured app, IoTize Toolbox, is automatically accessed when you "tap" your TapNPass with your mobile device to

-- IoTize Terminal allows to configure dynamically some communication settings (baud rate,...)
+- configure some communication settings dynamically (baud rate etc),

-- After configuration, a new app reference (AAR for Android) can be written in the NFC tag of your TapNPass (so as to launch your own app).
+- After configuring an app, a new app reference (AAR for Android) can be written in the NFC tag of your TapNPass (so as to launch your own app).

-The TapNPass Nomad requires that the batteries are charged before the device is powered up.
-It is recommended to set the cable connection (for communication) before powering up the device.
+The Nomad TapNPass requires that the batteries are charged, and the cables are connected, before the device is powered up.

 Just press the push button.
 The LEDs all light-up for two seconds before you can use your TapNPass.
 Note: TapNPass Nomad automatically switches off after 10 minutes of inactivity.
-This duration can be changed in the configuration.
+This duration is configurable.

-A long press (more than 2 seconds) of the push button stops and switches off the power of the device.
-More precisely, after a couple of seconds the 3 LEDs light-up, then the power switches off when the button is released.
+A long press (more than 2 seconds) of the push button lights the 3 LEDs, and the power switches off when the button is released.

-This action can be disabled in the Fix version, and the device can be powered off either by software (from an authorized mobile device) or when the power connector is disconnected.
+This action can be disabled in the Fixed version, and the device can be powered off either by software (from an authorized mobile device) or when the power connector is disconnected.

 Note: the power must be ON to use the data logging feature of TapNPass.